milesj/interweave/README.md

   argument, and any matched props or parent props are passed as the 2nd argument.
 * `asTag()` - The HTML tag name of the replacement element.
+* `onBeforeParse` (func) - Callback that fires before parsing.
+Is passed the source string and must return a string.
+* `onAfterParse` (func) - Callback that fires after parsing.
+Is passed an array of strings/elements and must return an array.

 ```javascript
 import { Matcher } from 'interweave';